Email is still pervasive as a way of spreading messages but too often they are ignored or an overloaded inbox prevents a message getting through.

 Even if people are encouraged to ‘pass on the message’ to the rest of the team, this type of communication can have the ‘Chinese whisper’ effect where the impact and purpose of a message can be diluted.

-New technology is providing solutions
+Technology is providing solutions

 Using an easy to download app, messages can be sent to all staff without the cost of SMS.
 And it’s easy for staff to keep track of when new messages are available because, unlike email, it alerts people to new messages via pop-up notifications.

 Research by Tribe Inc. (see TribeInc.com whitepaper) shows that people in the field or working out of head office can often feel invisible or less important than those onsite.
 Unlike their office-bound counterparts, they don’t access their computer or laptop frequently, they may not have remote access or even a PC at home.
 But they do have a phone.
-One Konnective client measured that over 90% of their staff have a smartphone.
-This means using mobile phone apps can provide a genuine solution to communication issues.

 It makes a big difference when you can hear directly from the CEO or senior leadership team about important issues rather than word of mouth or a cascading message.